Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 To configure the Flutter for Web application to use recently created Firestore Database follow the next steps:

-1. Open the [Firebase console](https://console.firebase.google.com/), choose your project and go to the project setting (tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`.
-2. Scroll down and find your Firebase Web Application.
-3. Go to `Firebase SDK snippet` of your application, select `Config` and copy the generated code.
-4. Go to the `web/index.html` file in the application directory and replace the following piece of code with the copied one in step 3:
+1. Go to the `web/index.html` file in the application directory and replace the following piece of code with the copied one in step 9:
     ```
         var firebaseConfig = {
           apiKey: "AIzaSyCkM-7WEAb9GGCjKQNChi5MD2pqrcRanzo",